mahdi8731/arvan-challenge/README.md

 ## Getting Started

-To set up and run the project locally, just run two commands:
+To set up and run the project locally, just run this command first:

 ```
 docker compose build